jamesherriott1/Starkey-Martial-Arts/README.md

 Tested code and got no errors. i did get an info message saying Trailing slash on void elements has no effect and interacts badly with unquoted attribute values.
 To resolve the issue I removed the trailing slash where appropriate.
+Copied the newly tested code to contact and timetable pages now there are no errors or info messages.